-The chart below outlines the penalties for a first offense OVI when:
+The chart below outlines the penalties for a second offense OVI when:

 - You do not have a prior OVI conviction within 10 years of the date of your current charge.

-- You did not submit to a chemical test and do not have a prior OVI within 20 years
+- You did not submit to a chemical test.

 - You did submit a chemical test, but it was under the .08 legal limit.

 This offense is known as the OVI Impaired offense.
 Almost everyone charged with OVI in Ohio is charged with the Impaired offense.